-We recently spent 3 nights at Mount Hood Village RV Resort and really enjoyed our stay.
+Mount Hood Village RV Resort is a really nice RV park.
 It’s an Encore RV park that is part of the Trails Collection recently launched by Thousand Trails.
-This resort has many cabins and quality amenities but also has hundreds of more typical campground sites for RVs with fire rings, picnic tables, and trees.
+This resort has many cabins and quality amenities.
+But also has hundreds of more typical campground sites for RVs with fire rings, picnic tables, and trees.
 For more detail about the specifics of this RV park, sites, and amenities – including pros and cons – read on.

 The closest town is Welches, Oregon.
 It is a very small town with a few places for tourists to stay, and basic needs.
 Being right by the national forest, there is a wonderful wilderness area for hiking that borders the campground.
 We rode our bikes on the trails and thoroughly enjoyed being so conveniently situated by such beautiful and well-maintained biking and hiking trails.
-Our stay was short – just 3 days – and next time we’d like to stay longer.
+Our stay was short at just 3 days.
+Next time we’d like to stay longer.

-There are 320 RV sites in four sections at the time of writing this review, and they are currently adding an entirely new section that we expect will add another 80 sites for next season.
+The RV park had 320 RV sites in four sections at the time of writing this review.
+And they are currently adding an entirely new section that we expect will add another 80 sites for next season.
 Two thirds of the current RV sites are full hook up, with the remaining third being water and electric sites.
 There is a dump station near the area of the campground that has only water and electric sites.

 There are six restrooms and two laundry rooms.
 The laundry room had a feature we had never seen before in that you could use your credit card from a remote terminal to activate the machines you were using.
 The recreation center and pool area were very nice.
 It had a large indoor pool and hot tub, locker rooms with dry sauna, and very nice exercise equipment in the fitness center.
 There was a great playground for kids outside the rec center as well.

 - Scenic surroundings, with beautiful hiking trails adjoining the park

 - Very quiet and peaceful area

 - On-site cafe and store with good supplies